dipankardas011/dipankardas-portfolio/content/diary/Dec24.md

 description = "Let's talk about my December 2024"
 +++

+# Date 2024-12-14
+* reading about AKS backup and restore
+* reading patents on service mesh
+* quantum computing and setting up local development environment with dockerfile

 # Date 2024-12-17 2024-12-13
 * attended KubeCon India 2024
   * learning about a lot of problems and how a lot of starup and companies are solving them